 - Mingle and General Support.
-Two to Four people needed.
+Two to Four people are needed.
 While the priority is focused on breakfast and showers, we have several opportunities to mingle with our friends as we share coffee, breakfast, play guitar, or corn hole in the parking lot, to name a few.

 - Clothing Monday.
 Two to four people are needed to manage clothing.
 On Mondays, we provide clothing.
 During check-in, those who want clothing complete a clothing request form and give it to a clothing runner.
 The runner provides the slip to those in the back that are filling the requests.
 When completed, the runner provides the clothing to the person that requested clothes.

 - Cleanup.
 Two people (typically someone that’s already on-site).
-At about 9:30 we need a few people to pickup trash, recycling, vacuum, and tidy up the place.
-As we get close to 10am, we need folks to retrieve the outside seating, cornhole games, etc., and bring everything inside.
-We need the toilet cleaned and the bathroom sanitized.
+At about 9:30, we need a few people to pick up trash, recycling, vacuum, and tidy up the place.
+As we get close to 10 am, we need folks to retrieve the outside seating, cornhole games, etc., and bring everything inside.
+We need the toilets cleaned and the bathrooms sanitized.

 - Serving Team.
 We would love to have a team that can provide all of the above for a given Monday through Saturday!
 If you’re interested in providing a team of 6 to 8 people to handle the entire operations, please contact us to pick a day to come and serve alongside us and learn the process.
 It’s not that difficult, but personal experience is far better than trying to type every detail here.